Saturday, October 18, 2025

 It’s Halloween and the children of the 87th Precinct are running wild.
 This goes beyond the usual shenanigans.
 Four costumed small fry bounce out of a car into a liquor store yelling “Trick or treat!”
 Before the owner can shoo them off, they shoot him dead and clean out his register.

 The novel’s title has several meanings.
 A magician disappears after a final magic act, leaving body parts across town.
-A mysterious caller bothers a lone woman by claiming to have legitimate modelling questions about her bust size.
+A mysterious caller bothers a lone woman by claiming to have legitimate questions about her bust size.
 A slasher stakeout turns deadly for a detective disguised as a sex worker.